Zakarialabib/myStockMaster/README.md

 Mystock is a Laravel-based inventory management system that offers an easy and straightforward way to keep track of your inventory, sales, purchases, and more.
 It features a user-friendly dashboard, intuitive reports, and a wide range of features to help you manage and grow your business.

 Features:

-    Dashboard with key insights and metrics
+- Dashboard with key insights and metrics
-    Products, categories, brands, and suppliers management
+- Products, categories, brands, and suppliers management
-    Sales and purchases tracking
+- Sales and purchases tracking
-    Customers and user management with roles and permissions Settings and preferences
+- Customers and user management with roles and permissions
-    Inventory adjustment and stock management
+- Settings and preferences
-    Multi-currency support
+- Inventory adjustment and stock management
-    Warehouses and storage locations
+- Multi-currency support
-    Calculator dashboard
+- Warehouses multi-locations
-    Local and cloud-based backup options
+- Local and cloud-based backup options
-    Import/Export functionality
+- Import/Export functionality
-    Multi-language support
+- Multi-language support
-    Cash register and POS integration
+- POS integration
-    Notifications and alerts
+- Notifications and alerts
-    Send product promotion to telegram
+- Send product promotion to telegram

 Mystock is built with Laravel 9, Livewire, AlpineJs, and Tailwind CSS, ensuring a fast and responsive user experience.
 Try it out today and see how it can help you manage your inventory and grow your business.